The New York Times

 Iteration 2

-⛵️ Exploration 2: Daily News Snapshot
+Daily News Snapshot ๐Ÿ“ธ

-I envisioned a personalized daily news summary on the main screen, where AI curates and highlights the most relevant stories for the user.
-This feature offers a quick, tailored overview of the day's top stories.
+A personalized daily news summary on the home screen curates and highlights the most relevant stories for the user.
+This feature offers a quick, tailored overview of the dayโ€™s top news, saving time and keeping users engaged.

 EXPLORATIONS